mmontonerin/Sorting_best_practices/README.md

-# Sorting_best_practices
+# FACS sorting and sequencing best practices
-Project where we explore the best practices of single nuclei sorting and sequencing of Arbuscular Mycorrhizal Fungi
+Project where we explore the best practices of single nuclei sorting and sequencing of Arbuscular Mycorrhizal Fungi.